 Funder: Health Resources and Services Administration

-Funding Amounts: Up to $750,000 per award; total program funding estimated at $60 million; ~80 awards expected
+Funding Amounts: Up to $750,000 per award; approx. $60 million total program funding; 80 awards expected; project period up to 4 years.

-Summary: Supports rural communities in implementing and expanding evidence-based substance use disorder (SUD) prevention, treatment, and recovery services, with a focus on opioid use disorder (OUD).
+Summary: Supports rural communities in launching or expanding evidence-based substance use disorder (SUD) prevention, treatment, and recovery services, with a focus on opioids, to reduce morbidity and mortality and enable sustained recovery.